 What actually helps in recovery:

-• Environment beats willpower.
-Use real blockers on your own devices rather than relying on an age gate that isn’t aimed at you.
-A block that takes ten minutes to remove gives your rational brain time to catch up; an age gate that takes ten seconds to fake doesn’t.
+- Use device-level barriers.
+Use real blockers on your own devices rather than relying on an age gate that is not aimed at adults in recovery.
+A block that takes time to remove gives the urge more time to pass.

-• Identity, not restriction.
-Long-term recovery comes from rewiring who you are around the habit, not from external gates.
+- Build routines outside the habit.
+Long-term recovery comes from rewiring who you are around the habit, not from external gates alone.

 What this means if you're a parent